dkmak/AtLunch2/README.md

 | `POST /v1/places:searchText`   | Searches restaurants by a user-entered text query.               |
 | `GET /v1/places/{id}`          | Fetches details for the selected restaurant.                     |
 | `GET /v1/{photoName}/media`    | Fetches photo media metadata for a place photo resource.         |

+### Data Layer: Data Persistence

+- Room is used to cache nearby place preview results locally.
+- If the connection is the lost, the user will still see locally cached nearby restaurant data.
+- Successful results from network are cached by the network and emitted by the UI.

+### UI
+- The presentation layer follows an **MVVM** structure.
+- The UI is built with **Jetpack Compose** and Material 3.
+- Navigation is handled with Navigation 3 and a simple back stack between the places screen and the details screen.
+- The list screen supports loading, error, empty, list, and map states.
+- The details screen renders place metadata and photo content returned by the Places API.
+- Map overlays are provided using the Google Maps Compose SDK

+### Testing
+- You can run the current test suite with `./gradlew clean testDebugUnitTest`.